 You should know that composting isn’t your only solution!
-We’ll talk about some others later on, but as long as you’re cutting your lawn regularly, the grass clippings won’t pose any threat to new growth and can simply be left alone to naturally decompose; however, if your yard is longer than usual to cut your grass this time and it’s a good deal taller, you’ll want to remove a decent amount of clippings to avoid smothering the grass underneath.
+We’ll talk about some other options later on, but as long as you’re cutting your lawn regularly, leftover grass clippings won’t pose any threat to new growth and can simply be left alone to naturally decompose; however, if you’ve waited longer than usual to cut your grass this time and it’s a good deal taller, you’ll want to remove a decent amount of clippings to avoid smothering the grass underneath.

-If you’re interested in adding a rich source to your compost pile, though, then press on!
+If you’re interested in adding a rich source to your compost pile, though, press on!

 Knowing how to compost grass clippings starts with understanding what makes up a compost pile.
 Every successful compost pile needs three things: nitrogen sources (greens), carbon sources (browns), and water.
-Ideally, you want a balanced mixture of nitrogen and carbon, and enough water to give the pile some moisture but not so much that it’s soggy.
+Ideally, you want a balanced mixture of nitrogen and carbon, and enough water to give the pile some moisture, but not so much that it gets soggy.

-Fresh cut yard clippings are a green source, meaning they’ll increase the amount of nitrogen in your compost pile.
-When adding these to the compost pile, you should be sure to add a similar amount of a brown source (such as dry leaves or old, dried out yard clippings).
-Because dried out yard clippings count as a brown source instead of green, you could easily alternate when you add the clippings.
-Trim the yard, set aside those clippings to dry out.
-Then the next time you trim the yard, you can add equal amounts of the fresh clippings and the dried ones from last time.
+Freshly cut yard clippings are a green source, meaning they’ll increase the amount of nitrogen in your compost pile.
+When adding these to the compost pile, be sure to add a similar amount of a brown source (such as dry leaves or old, dried-out yard clippings).
+Because dried-out yard clippings are considered to be a brown source instead of green, you could easily alternate when you add the clippings.
+Trim the yard and set aside those clippings to dry out.
+The next time you trim the yard, you can add equal amounts of the fresh clippings and the dried ones from last time.

 Are herbicides a concern?

 A common concern with composting yard clippings from a lawn that’s been treated with an herbicide is that they will cause harm to the compost pile.
-Most herbicides, though, are legally required to be able to break down in a few short days in order to be marked for use on lawns in residential areas.
-Caution should only be taken when using grass clippings from farms or large venues like golf courses.
-The herbicides used in these spaces can take weeks to break down, and as such aren’t recommended for compost piles.
+Most herbicides, though, are legally required to be able to break down in a few days in order to be marked for use on lawns in residential areas.
+However, caution should be taken when using grass clippings from farms or large venues like golf courses.
+The herbicides used in these spaces can take weeks to break down, and as such, they aren’t recommended for compost piles.

 Grass clippings can be composted similar to any other nitrogen-rich material that can break down in a compost pile.
 Special care should be taken with them, though.
 Because grass clippings are mostly water, it’s very easy for them to be compacted when put in the pile.
-You should be sure not to stuff them down into the bag or container when you’re adding them.
+Be sure not to stuff them down into the bag or container when you’re adding them.
 A layer that’s too thick won’t break down properly and could cause a foul odor.

-As long as you remain cautious about how many grass clippings you’re adding to the pile at any given time and make sure to balance them with a brown material, you should be good to go!
+As long as you remain cautious about how many grass clippings you’re adding to the pile at any given time and make sure to balance the mixture with a brown material, you should be good to go!
 A couple tips to keep in mind:

-Compost your grass clippings in thin layers and in a two-to-one ratio with a brown material to keep the balance.
+- Compost your grass clippings in thin layers and in a 2:1 ratio with a brown material to keep the balance.

-If you’re looking for how to compost grass clippings fast, you may not find your answer.
-The best way to ensure a fast breakdown of materials is to keep your compost pile in a mostly perfect balance—equal parts nitrogen and carbon, and some moisture to help the process.
+If you’re looking for how to compost grass clippings quickly, you may not find your answer.
+The best way to ensure a fast breakdown of materials is to keep your compost pile in a mostly perfect balance: equal parts nitrogen and carbon, and some moisture to help the process.
 A pile without the right balance will result in a slower breakdown.
 And bear in mind that even if you have the perfect mix of materials, composting still takes a while.

 Why compost clippings in the first place?

 Because grass clippings are high in nitrogen (and available as long as you mow your lawn!) they’re a free, nutrient-rich source you can use on your garden beds.
-They’re a natural, organic way to give your plants some essential nutrients like potassium and phosphorous, and their presence in your compost pile won’t cause any harm to the soil organisms.
-Best of all, composting your grass clippings means avoiding spending money on hauling the clippings to a landfill (and as such, wasting perfectly good plant nutrients).
+They’re a truly organic way to give your plants some essential nutrients like potassium and phosphorous, and their presence in your compost pile won’t cause any harm to the soil’s organisms.
+Best of all, composting your grass clippings means you’ll avoid spending money on hauling the clippings to a landfill (and as such, wasting perfectly good plant nutrients).

 Longer clippings, like the ones you’ll get after the first mow of the season or after a few days of rain, should still be removed.
 The good news is that they can actually be used not just as compost but as garden mulch, too!
-When you use your yard clippings as garden mulch, you’ll want to give them a few days to dry out so that air is able to flow around them and the soil/plant life won’t be smothered.
-Never put more than two inches of clippings on the garden, and avoid using them right away if the lawn has recently been treated with an herbicide.
-This is because even though the herbicide will break down fine in a compost pile, it won’t break down right away on new clippings and could cause harm to your plants.
+When you use your yard clippings as garden mulch, you’ll want to give them a few days to dry out so that air is able to flow between the blades and the soil and plants won’t be smothered.
+Never put more than two inches of clippings on top of your garden soil, and avoid using them right away if the lawn has recently been treated with an herbicide.
+This is because even though the herbicide will break down properly in a compost pile, it won’t break down right away on new clippings and could cause harm to your plants.

 Once you know how to compost grass clippings, you’ll find yourself wondering why you ever treated them as yard waste.
-They’re full of nutrients, a free source of nitrogen, and can provide a lot of benefit throughout the growing season.
+They’re full of nutrients and are a free source of nitrogen, and they can provide plenty of benefits throughout the growing season.
 After all, the lawn never stops growing, so you might as well make it work for you and your garden!